Russia's war on Ukraine latest news: Zelenskiy in Washington seeking more U.S. support | Politics

 * Zelenskiy's aide said the "highly symbolic" trip will disprove Russian attempts to show that U.S.-Ukrainian relations are cooling. * Zelenskiy will meet Biden and top national security aides at the White House, participate in a joint news conference with the U.S. president, and then address a joint session of the U.S. Senate and House of Representatives.

-* The United States will provide an $1.85 billion in additional military assistance for Ukraine, including a transfer of the Patriot Air Defense System, Secretary of State Antony Blinken said in a statement. * The U.S. Senate has advanced a government-funding bill that includes $44.9 billion in emergency assistance to Ukraine and NATO allies.
+* The United States will provide $1.85 billion in additional military assistance for Ukraine, including a transfer of the Patriot Air Defense System, Secretary of State Antony Blinken said. * The U.S. Senate has advanced a government-funding bill that includes $44.9 billion in emergency assistance to Ukraine and NATO allies.

 * China hopes all parties in the Ukraine crisis will maintain restraint and resolve security concerns through political means, President Xi Jinping told Dmitry Medvedev, chairman of the United Russia party, during a meeting in Beijing, Chinese state media Xinhua reported.
 CONFLICT